 Transfer from GDST Schools

 For girls already within other Trust schools, priority over external applicants will be given, subject to satisfactory recommendation from the Head of the transferring school, and if deemed necessary, the achievement of a satisfactory standard in an entrance assessment or examination.
-For those who would like to transfer their daughter to Sheffield High School, special terms are available including the transfer of any scholarship or bursary.
 Please ask the Headmistress for further information.

 For full details of our terms and conditions, please consult the GDST web site at www.gdst.net or contact the Admissions Officer, Miss Louise Froggatt at the School for a brochure.